 - Can I get help paying the rent?

-- My landlord is trying to evict me anyway or collect the rent.
+- My landlord is trying to collect the rent or evict me now anyway.

 *Read this only if you live in the state of Washington.